-This study will adopt explorative and interpretive case study research methodologies which could lead to the new finding and not prejudiced by a priori hypotheses (Hale, Dulek, & Hale, 2005).
-Case study research method helps researchers to understand how and why particular business situation exits.
-Besides that, using an empirical evidence from ‘real people in real organization is an original contribution to the knowledge’ (Myers, 2009).
+This study will adopt explorative and interpretive case study research methodologies which could lead to new findings that are not prejudiced by a priori hypotheses (Hale, Dulek, & Hale, 2005).
+Case study research methods help researchers to understand how and why a particular business situation exits.
+Moreover, using empirical evidence from “real people in real organizations is an original contribution to the knowledge” (Myers, 2009).
 For the purpose of this study, a single case study method at a relevant organization was implemented.
-An organization that uses MIM for managing work such as in decision making, work instruction, and work monitoring was chosen as the research site.
-In addition, the organization provided access to all levels of the organization including managements, officers and general staffs.
+An organization that uses MIM for managing work, such as in decision making, work instruction, and work monitoring, was chosen as the research site.
+In addition, the organization provided access to all levels of the organization including management, officers, and general staff.

 Data Collection

 This study was conducted at the procurement department of a utility company in Malaysia.
-The department contains 127 numbers of employees, comprising 1 general manager, 3 senior manager, 7 managers, 44 executives and 72 non-executive staffs.
-In this study, general manager, senior manager, and manager will be group together as management.
-For this study, we interviewed 21 respondents through six group interview sessions lasting between forty to sixty minutes.
-The respondents were selected by the management based on the study’s requirements.
-The interview participants were selected from different level of the organization’s hierarchy and use MIM actively in managing work.
+The department contains 127 employees, comprising one general manager, three senior managers, seven managers, 44 executives, and 72 non-executive staff.
+In this study, the general manager, senior manager, and manager will be grouped together as management.
+For this study, we interviewed 21 respondents through six group interview sessions lasting between 40-60 minutes.
+The respondents were selected by the management based on the study requirements.
+The interview participants were selected from different levels of the organization’s hierarchy that use MIM actively in managing work.
 Table 2 shows the number of respondents and their roles in the department.